 Directly click the continue button to setup the next step.
-It will ask you to choose your account in the list again.
+It will ask you to choose your account from the list again.

 Zapier will want to test the Outscraper connection.
 Click ‘Test & Continue’ and wait for the test result.

-When the test will be successful, the setup step will jump to “Action: 3.
-Create Spreadsheet Row(s) in Google Sheets” directly.
+When the test is successful, the setup step will jump directly to “Action: 3.
+Create Multiple Spreadsheet Rows to Google Sheets.”
 You could check manually for the test results.

-You have reached the last step in the setup screen.
+You have reached the last step on the setup screen.
 It will ask you to link your account for the Google Sheet integration.

 A pop-up will open again and ask you to select an account to sign in to Google.

-Your Google account is also successfully connected now.
+Your Google account is now also successfully connected.

 After selecting the Google account from the list, you will be asked to select the drive account where the spreadsheet is located and the worksheet in the spreadsheet.

-A spreadsheet must be created in Google Drive to use it on workflow, such as the “Sample Zapier Results” spreadsheet.
-Besides you need to write headers for which data fields you want to be listed in the blank worksheet.
+A spreadsheet must be created in Google Drive to use it on workflows, such as the “Sample Zapier Results” spreadsheet.
+Besides, you need to write headers for the data fields you want listed in the blank worksheet.

 The headers here will appear automatically in the rows section.
 The headers here will appear automatically in the rows section.
 Thus, the desired data columns from the result file can be defined in these fields.

 In the drop-down list, select the data that matches the header.
-Although there are many “Data Query” in the list, choose the option which shows the preview texts of the results next to it.
+Although there are many “Data Query” in the list, choose the option that shows the preview text of the results next to it.